biscaboy/frogger-game/README.md

 #Udacity FEND Project 3: Arcade Game - Frogger Clone

-##Author
-David Dickinson - based on scripts provided by Udacity

 ##Description
 This game is a development exercise to demonstrate understanding of object oriented programming concepts implemented in Javascript using HTML5 Canvas.